Qrtr-ai/claude-yolo/README.md

    claude --dangerously-skip-permissions
    ```

+Or simply open the Claude icon that runs the command "Claude Code: Open in Terminal".
+It will automatically open
+claude code with `--dangerously-skip-permissions`.

 ### Method 2: From Host Terminal

 You can run Claude inside the container from your host terminal: